metomi/rose/sphinx/tutorial/cylc/furthertopics/suicide-triggers.rst

 .. admonition:: Reminder
    :class: hint

-   If you don't specify a qualifier cylc assumes you mean ``:succeed`` so the following two lines are equivalent:
+   If you don't specify a qualifier Cylc assumes you mean ``:succeed`` so the following two lines are equivalent:

    .. code-block:: cylc-graph